Qutb Shahi architecture: Features

+Parapet

+Mosques

+The number of arches on the facade would be either five, symbolizing the Panjtan, or three, symbolizing God, Muhammad, and Ali.
+The mosques would be set within caravanserais or shops nearby would be endowed to the mosque in order to ensure funding.

+In some Hyderabad mosques, the entire facade has been decorated with low-relief work.
+The most used motifs are medallions above the arches, and a flower resting on the point of the arch.

+Dome

+The importance of the dome decreased in Golconda mosques, and in later mosques it is altogether eliminated.
+Shallow domes, which would not be visible from the outside, would be used to support the roof.
+The Toli Masjid represents the final phase.

+Minarets

+Golconda mosques generally have two minarets, flanking the mosque facade.
+Two, smaller minarets are provided at the rear in some mosques.
+However, the rear minarets are uncommon.

+They constitute the dominant feature of the mosque, as domes are reduced in importance, especially in later mosques.
+Instead of an open balcony, as seen in Bahmani structures, the balconies are covered and projecting outward in the form of galleries.
+Consequently, the minarets are heavy-looking.
+The towers generally taper upwards, and each upper balcony is smaller than its lower counterparts.

+Interior

+The use of black basalt to decorate the qibla wall is typically seen.

+Tombs

+There is some variety in the design of the Qutb Shahi tomb.
+The most common type is square, highly influenced by the Bahmani and Barid Shahi tombs.

 History

 Golconda Fort

 The Golconda Fort is the earliest example of the style.

 Later architecture

 Qutb Shahi tombs

 The Qutb Shahi tombs are the necropolis of the Qutb Shahi rulers, set in a vast garden on the outskirts of the Golconda Fort.
 The tombs share a common features: an onion dome atop a cube surrounded by an arcade with rich ornamental details, with small minarets featuring floral motifs.

 Charminar

 The Charminar is one of the most recognizable examples of Qutb Shahi architecture.
 It was built by Muhammad Quli Qutb Shah in 1591 as a centerpiece for the newly built capital city of Hyderabad.
 The Charminar is a large building, square in plan, having an arch in each of its faces and a lofty decagonal minaret at each of its angles.
 To the south of the Charminar is the Mecca Masjid, which is one of the largest mosques of India.

 To the north of the Charminar is the Gulzar Houz fountain, which is surrounded by four arches called the Char Kaman.
 The arches are simple and do not have many embellishments.
 There used to be other Qutb Shahi palaces, as well as a rose garden in the vicinity, but they were probably destroyed during the Siege of Golconda.